 Institutional Review Boards are commonplace and are often required at educational institutions and other organizations that receive Federal funds.

 You should ask.
-All you need to do is contact the Human Subjects Institutional Review Board Chair, Amanda Richardson, and explain a bit about your project.
+All you need to do is contact the Human Subjects Institutional Review Board Administrator, Amanda Richardson, and explain a bit about your project.

 The definition of “human subjects research” in this context is a systematic investigation that collects data from humans through intervention, interaction, or uses identifiable private information for the purposes of contributing to generalizable knowledge.
 Many forms of surveys, interviews, observations, and experiments led by faculty, staff, and students at Castleton meet this definition.

 Whether or not a project needs HSIRB review can be complex and difficult to determine.
-To ensure compliance, you should contact HSIRB Chair to see if your project needs review.
+To ensure compliance, you should contact HSIRB Administrator to see if your project needs review.

 To prepare for review, you will need to have all instruments (e.g., survey questions), participant/subject recruitment materials, a clear description of all study-related procedures, and consent documentation ready.